 My photo phobias

 First, my phobias.
-These are what brought me out in a cold sweat at the start of each of the five assignments.
-It’s only myself putting these pressures on me, as we all know that we perform better without stress.
-And, anyway, the client was me – no one was paying me to take these photos.
+These are what brought me out in a cold sweat at the start of each of the five course assignments.
+I put these pressures on myself.
+It’s silly, I know, as we all perform better without stress.
+And, anyway, the client was me – and not the other way round, which is the usual.

-My photography phobias are all about how I feel I’m perceived and how I perceive myself.
+My phobias aren’t about the technical side of photography – that’s the easy part to learn.
+Instead, they are all about how I feel I’m perceived, and how I perceive myself.
 They’re about:

-- People feeling angry and upset, either when I ask to take a photo of them, or if they notice that I’m taking a photo of them in fly-on-the-wall style.
+- Ditto, people getting angry and upset if they notice that I’m taking a photo of them, fly-on-the-wall style.

 - Taking photos that other people find boring or uninspiring.